lifewawj/svg-logo-generator/README.md

 Create a customizable logo effortlessly with my SVG Logo Generator.
 Being able to customized the text (1-3 Characters long), choose a shape (Square, Circle, & Triangle), and pick a text & shape color of your choice!

-## User Story
-AS a freelance web developer
-I WANT to generate a simple logo for my projects
-SO THAT I don't have to pay a graphic designer

 ## What I have learned
 - 'async' function
 - 'await' keyword